-Our draft response to question 17 of the consultation: Do you have any further comments about the Introduction section?
+17) Do you have any further comments about the Introduction section?

 We are concerned about the lack of clarity in how the introduction explains the occupational role of the optometrist.
 This seems to be due to rushed drafting and a loose use of language.
 Our concerns are itemised below.